+This policy establishes the protocol followed at Belmont Abbey College in the event of that a residential student is reported missing in compliance with the Higher Education Act of 2008.
 Anyone concerned that a residential student may be missing should report this concern immediately to a college official: Dean of Student Life, Chief of Campus Police, Director of Residence Life or other appropriate college personnel.

-Upon receiving the report, the college will make a good faith effort to contact the student by all means necessary.
+Upon receiving the report, the college will make a good faith effort to contact the student by all means necessary if the student has been missing from campus for more than 24 hours for no known reason.
 During this outreach, the Dean of Student Life will also gather pertinent information (attendance records, dining hall use, printing, etc) to help gauge the student's interactions with various campus services and offices.